-Rachel has over thirteen years post-doctorate experience across a diverse range of ecological projects including residential, commercial and industrial development, mineral extraction schemes, road realignment schemes, renewable development and associated grid network infrastructure.
+Rachel has over sixteen years post-doctorate experience across a diverse range of ecological projects including residential, commercial and industrial development, mineral extraction schemes, road realignment schemes, renewable development and associated grid network infrastructure.

 She continues to be involved in complex, multi-phase schemes from project outset through planning, detailed design, licensing/mitigation implementation and subsequent management and maintenance planning.